Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 If you own a commercial property, your lease typically outlines maintenance duties.
 Building owners are generally responsible for maintaining and repairing the commercial roof, including major issues like leaks or structural damage.
 However, tenants still play a key role.
 By keeping rooftop units clear and promptly reporting any signs of water intrusion, you help protect the building and your own business assets from damage.

-Clarifying Tenant vs. Owner Duties
+Who’s Responsible?
+Tenant vs. Owner Duties

 Even if major repairs aren’t your legal responsibility, staying proactive about roof care is smart business for tenants.
 A small, unreported leak can quickly damage your inventory, ruin equipment, and disrupt your operations.
 By keeping an eye out for issues like water stains or clogged drains and reporting them immediately, you help the property owner address problems before they escalate.
 This simple vigilance protects your business and contributes to a well-maintained property for everyone.

-Setting a Regular Inspection Schedule
+Why You Need a Regular Inspection Schedule

 A planned roofing strategy helps reduce unexpected costs for any property owner.
 We recommend setting up regular inspections at least twice a year, ideally in the spring and fall, and after any major storm.
 During your visual check, look for debris, loose fasteners, and damaged sealant around vents and flashing.
 Catching these small things early is the easiest way to prevent water damage and extend the life of your roof.